Earth Treasure Vase: Global Healing Project

 The government of President Ellen Johnson Sirleaf has recognized that after nearly 14 years of destructive and divisive civil war, reconciliation remains one of its main challenges.
 In its final report, the Truth and Reconciliation Commission of Liberia recommends, among other strategies, the “palava hut peacebuilding mechanism.”
 The aim of this is to foster peace and dialogue and rebuild broken relationships, fostering national reconciliation and healing, beginning at the grassroots.

-The palava peace hut is a traditional building that has been part of Liberian culture for many generations.
+The palava/peace hut is a traditional building that has been part of Liberian culture for many generations.
 Although these huts can still be seen around the countryside, during the war its significance was lost and its presence ignored even though everyone knows its purpose is to serve as a place to resolve conflict and come together in peace.

 The huts draw upon a generations-old means to reconcile the wounds of war and solve conflicts independently of the courts.
 These structures are literally open to all sides equally and provide a neutral meeting place where members of a community can hear and impart justice.
 In this context, the win-lose rulings of corrupt courts can transform into win-win solutions for many civil cases.

-The Liberia PeaceBuilding Project provides former combatants with the opportunity to “come home” and integrate back into their community with dignity.
-As our field coordinators report, each brick and nail in the construction of a Palava Peace Hut takes away another piece of the shame and horror of war, transforming former combatants into messengers for peace.
+The Liberian Peace Hut Alliance is providing former combatants with the opportunity to “come home” and integrate back into their community with dignity.
+The team reports that each brick and nail in the construction of a Peace Hut takes away another piece of the shame and horror of war, transforming former combatants into messengers for peace.

-The Origins of the Liberia Peacebuilding Project
+The History of the Liberia Peace Hut Alliance

 William “Uncle Jake” Jacobs (L) and Christian Wolo Bethelson (R) with Dharmacharya Cynthia Jurs